Most Australian homeowners would agree that smoke detectors are an indispensable part of their homes.

 After all, they help detect fires and could potentially save you from fatal accidents.
 Fires can occur in any room of your house for many reasons.
 But regardless of the place and reason, installing smoke detectors is essential to evacuate the property quickly.

-Since you are reading this article, we guess you don't know about the ideal places to mount smoke detectors for maximum safety.
+Since reading this article, we guess you don’t know the ideal places to mount smoke detectors for maximum fire safety.
 You also might not be familiar with the installation process.

 Not to worry, as we have answered all your questions about smoke detectors in this informative guide.
-Always consult with a licensed electrician before installing a smoke alarm.
+Always consult with a licensed electrician before installing a smoke alarm to know any smoke alarm requirements.

 Without further ado, let’s get started.